lucabianchini/contacthub-sdk-java/README.md

 ### updateCustomer

-Update an existing Customer by replacing all of its data with the data provided.
+Update an existing Customer by replacing all of their data with the data provided.

 ```java
 Customer updatedCustomer = updateCustomer(Customer newCustomer);
 ```

-This method will fail if the id of `newCustomer` doesn't match an existing customer.
+This method will fail if the ID of the `newCustomer` does not match an existing customer.

 ### patchCustomer

-Update an existing Customer (identified by `id`) by merging its existing data with the data provided.
+Update an existing Customer (identified by `id`) by merging their existing data with the data provided.

 ```java
 Customer updatedCustomer = patchCustomer(String id, Customer newCustomerData);
 ```

-Customer properties that were already set and are included in the new data will be overwritten.
+Customer properties that were already set and are included in the new data, will be overwritten.

-Customer properties that were already set and are not specified will be left untouched.
+Customer properties that were already set, but are not included, will be left untouched.

-The merge is performed API-side.
-If you want more control on how the data is merged, retrieve the customer with `getCustomer()`, update the properties locally and overwrite the whole customer with `updateCustomer()`.
+The merge is performed on the API-side.
+If you want more control of how the data is
+merged:

+* Retrieve the customer with `getCustomer()`
+* Update the properties locally
+* Overwrite the whole customer with `updateCustomer()`

 ## Education API

-Convenience methods to add/update/remove the Education objects of a Customer.
+The following methods are useful ways to add/update/remove the Education objects of a Customer.
-You can perform the same operations also using `patchCustomer`.
+You can also carry out the same operations using `patchCustomer`.

 ### addEducation